SebastianG77/find-duplicated-property-keys/README.md

 ### Use as a Submodule

-In case you need to include `find-duplicated-property-keys` into another project, you first have to add it to your package.json by executing the following command while being in the root directory of your project:
+In case you need to include `find-duplicated-property-keys` into another project, you first have to add it to your node.js application by executing the following command while being in the root directory of your project:

 ```
 $ npm install find-duplicated-property-keys